DHinchev/educational-website/README.txt

 This is tested an run on Windows.
 The code needs will have to be refactored and files will be renamed in future updates.

+This is one of my earliest websites I have worked on during my third year in university.
+It was a great way for me to learn how to build a website from end to end.
+There is a lot to improve in the code and I will do that sometime in the near future, however comparing it with my latest personal projects I have come a long way.
+The learning never stops.